chocolatey/docs/input/en-us/central-management/setup/website.md

 >
 > This file will usually be condensed into a single line, with the values encrypted.

-If these values are removed or incorrect, the CCM website may fail to start.
+If these values are removed or incorrect, the Chocolatey Central Management website may fail to start.
-To correct this, ensure all configuration is present and correct and then restart the CCM website.
+To correct this, ensure all configuration is present and correct and then restart the Chocolatey Central Management website.

 ```powershell
 Stop-Website -Name ChocolateyCentralManagement